mariohernandez/component-based-development/README.md

 #### Theme
-If you are having difficulties configuring or getting Mediacurrent's theme generator you can grab the `badcamp` theme in this repo and save it in `docroot/themes/custom/`.
+If you are having difficulties configuring or getting Mediacurrent's theme generator you can grab the `shiny` theme in this repo and save it in `docroot/themes/custom/`.

 #### Styleguide
-To view the styleguide navigate to `http://your-local/themes/custom/badcamp/dist/style-guide/` -->
+To view the styleguide navigate to `http://your-local/themes/custom/shiny/dist/style-guide/` -->
 ### Training Outline

 1. [Create new Drupal 8 Theme](exercises/1-new-theme.md)